Continuing Education

 YouTube Video Available

 Lectures will be held on Mondays at 3 p.m. in the Olm Fellowship Hall of Fairhaven Senior Services, 435 West Starin Road, Whitewater.
-They are open to the public.
-Registration is not required.
-Masks may be required in common areas at Fairhaven Senior Services.
-Please be prepared on arrival.
-Lectures will be recorded and posted to our website and YouTube channel.
+They are open to the public and registration is not required.
+Lectures may be recorded and posted to our Fairhaven Lecture website and YouTube channel.
 Videos of lectures in this series and in past series can be accessed for free any time after they are posted online.

-Check our website and follow us on social media for more information and updates on opening to the public.
+Follow us on social media for more information.
 Any other questions, please contact Kari Borne at bornek@uww.edu or 262-472-1003.

 More to Explore